mazen-hassani/LLM_Project/README.md

 3- Run `python generate_embeddings.py` to generate embeddings for all questions and save to the questions_index.faiss

-4- Run `python app.py` and enter your question then you will get the answer for the most similar question from your FAQ list.
+4- Run `python app.py` and enter your question, then you will get the answer of the most similar question from your FAQ list.

 ## Useful links
 - https://python.langchain.com/docs/integrations/text_embedding/cohere